Natural Disasters: Where is God in All of This?

 The fact is that nobody likes a loss, no matter how great or small it may be.
 And a disaster can take years to recover from, which can only increase our struggle to exist in this world.
 So what are we to make of all this?
 Is this just our own bad luck?
 Is this some kind of karmic reaction we are suffering?
 Is this merely the way life goes on in this material world?
 Or is this what God is doing to us?
 In fact, where is God in all of this?

 From a spiritual perspective, when we ask "Where is God in all of this?" we must understand that to blame God for the way the world works is our own ignorance.
 And this ignorance is only the misguided perception of the absence of God, just as darkness is only the absence of light.
 From the very beginning, the world and everything in it is temporary.
 Or did you forget that?
 Our existence in this material world is also temporary.
 But we get so accustomed to the idea that things are going to go on the way we expect them to, that we are thrown completely out of whack when they donít, and especially when the world throws reversals into our life.
-There is an old saying: Show me a world with security, and I will show you an illusion.
+I have an old saying: Show me a world with security, and I will show you an illusion.
 The point is that change is the only constant in this world, which also implies that change means a lack of security due to not knowing what we can really expect in the future.
 And it is a challenge to remain balanced in all of this.
 And the only way you can do that is by attaining a spiritual consciousness.
 Let me explain:

 Natural disasters go on in varying degrees on a daily basis, whether we notice them or not.
 Nature also means neutral, and it acts in whatsoever way it does to provide balance, even if it may seem cruel, as in the way stronger animals feed off the weak.
-That is a law of nature, and however cruel it may seem to be, in this world that is how balance is maintained in many cases so that certain species do not overpopulate.
+That is a law of nature, and however cruel it may seem to be.
+In this world, that is how balance is maintained in many cases so that certain species do not overpopulate.
 In this and so many other ways, nature acts in a way to help maintain balance in this world.

 So when natural disasters hit humanity, as in events mentioned in the first paragraph, it forces us to become more clear regarding the temporary nature of this world, and more cooperative with that principle, whether we like it or not.
 Natural disasters can also provide a way to discern what is really important and what is not.
 We may have lost so many of our possessions, but we may still have our life.
-And if we lose our life or someone we know, we again have to realize the importance of how to live with whatever time we may have, fully knowing that tomorrow is promised to no one.
+And if we lose our possessions or someone we know, we again have to realize the importance of how to live with whatever time we may have, fully knowing that tomorrow is promised to no one.
 Then we have to shed those things that, in the end, we are bound to lose anyway.
 Loss is no easy thing in oneís life, but better to go through stages of preparation than to be tested only at the very end of our lives at the time of death when it may be more difficult than ever to lose everything you hold dear.
 We need to be ready to go forward into the next realm rather than being held back by all the longings we have for the attachments we have accrued in this life.
 This is the lesson we should learn by experiencing various natural disasters on a personal level, or by observing those that go on around us.
 In this way, disasters of any kind can act as lessons that pull away the layers of illusion that hold us to the false impression of who or what we think we are in this material realm.

 This is how there is some good in any situation, regardless of how awful it may seem.
 God does many things in one move, or one act.
 And in one major event, so many things may have been put into motion for many positive things to take place in the long run.
 Sometimes you can see that in the change of the psyche of innumerable people in the world that may have been affected by whatever event has happened, especially when they deal with the event by pulling together to sort out the new challenges they have to face.
 In this way, there is hope for a new vision, a new awareness, a new spirit of cooperation and view of each other.

 For example, when a tornado destroys a neighborhood or town, everyone has to drop their ego and their differences in order to work together to make things operate smoothly again.
-So many trees may have been blown over, dropping electrical lines and stopping the flow of power or communication.
+So many trees may have been blown over, downing electrical lines and stopping the flow of power or communication.
 Then people must work together to help clean up, get things working again, or check on the elderly to see if they are all right.
 And the more we work together, the easier it becomes for everyone.
-But is not that the case with life in general?
-Sometimes we forget, until a natural disaster again forces us to take a second look at who we are, who are our neighbors, and possibly with less judgmentalism than before.
+But is that not the case with life in general?
+Sometimes we forget this, until a natural disaster again forces us to take a second look at who we are, who are our neighbors, and possibly with less judgmentalism than before.
 So sometimes we must get conked on the head, so to speak, to force ourselves to look at who we are and where our life is taking us.
-It is strange that sometimes this will not happen unless some major turning point takes place in our lives.
+It is strange that sometimes this will not happen unless some major turning point or challenge takes place in our lives.
 These things show how well the world can move when we cooperate, when we acknowledge our need for each other and also our joy at being needed or giving to a higher cause by helping others.